 NJOAG Directive 2021-5, and the accompanying Body Worn Camera Policy, requires all uniformed patrol officers be equipped with body worn cameras (“BWCs”), expands the law’s mandate to additional officers, and ensures appropriate use of BWCs.

 In accordance with this legislation and the accompanying directive and policy promulgated by the NJOAG, the Matawan Police Department is currently employing the use of Body Worn Cameras (BWCs).
-Although the department is currently awaiting funds appropriated for the purchase of BWCs through a Municipal Capital Improvement Plan, in addition to funds being dispersed by the NJOAG through the state-wide BWC Grant Program, Chief Falco proactively worked with the selected vendor to comply with the directive even though the funding was not yet available by obtaining eight (8) “loaner” BWCs to deploy until the funds are received and the department’s order is filled.
-Currently, those officers working uniformed patrol and the agency’s support services officer are equipped with BWCs.
-By year’s end, the agency will take delivery of twenty-eight new generation Panasonic Arbitrator BWCs that will fully integrate with the agency’s Mobile Video Recorders (MVRs) in all marked front-line patrol vehicles.
+Although the department was awaiting funds appropriated for the purchase of BWCs through a Municipal Capital Improvement Plan, in addition to funds being dispersed by the NJOAG through the state-wide BWC Grant Program, Chief Falco proactively worked with the selected vendor to comply with the directive even though the funding was not yet available by obtaining eight (8) “loaner” BWCs to deploy until the funds are received and the department’s order is filled.
+In late 2022, the agency took delivery of twenty-four new generation Panasonic Arbitrator BWCs that fully integrate with the agency’s Mobile Video Recorders (MVRs) in all marked front-line patrol vehicles.
 The Matawan Police Department was one of the first agencies in the area to utilize MVRs, deploying the first equipped vehicles in the year 2000 with VHS equipped recorders.

 BWC recordings are an invaluable to law enforcement for evidential purposes.
 BWCs have demonstrated their value in providing unbiased evidence for the prosecution of criminal, traffic, and other related offenses and to protect civilians and personnel from false claims of misconduct.
 Additionally, this equipment will provide valuable instructional material that can be utilized for in-service training programs as outlined in the current policy.